MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 * "I'm interested in `SPORTS`"

-Each utterance above invokes this intent.
+All three utterances above invoke this intent.

 The values for Value Set entities are usually one or two words, as they represent groups of simple objects.